chrico03/IoT-Timeseries-Datasets/README.md

 [- Monthly Sunspot Dataset](https://raw.githubusercontent.com/jbrownlee/Datasets/master/monthly-sunspots.csv): This dataset describes a monthly count of the number of observed sunspots for just over 230 years\
 [- Daily Female Births Dataset](https://raw.githubusercontent.com/jbrownlee/Datasets/master/daily-total-female-births.csv): This dataset describes the number of daily female births in California in 1959.\
 [- EEG Eye State Dataset](https://archive.ics.uci.edu/ml/datasets/EEG+Eye+State): This dataset describes EEG data for an individual and whether their eyes were open or closed\
-[-

 ### IoT
 [- AI4I 2020 Predictive Maintenance Dataset Data Set](https://archive.ics.uci.edu/ml/datasets/AI4I+2020+Predictive+Maintenance+Dataset): Since real predictive maintenance datasets are generally difficult to obtain and in particular difficult to publish, we present and provide a synthetic dataset that reflects real predictive maintenance encountered in industry to the best of our knowledge.\
 [- Occupancy Detection Dataset](https://archive.ics.uci.edu/ml/datasets/Occupancy+Detection+): This dataset describes measurements of a room and the objective is to predict whether or not the room is occupied.\
 [- Ozone Level Detection Dataset](https://archive.ics.uci.edu/ml/datasets/Ozone+Level+Detection): This dataset describes 6 years of ground ozone concentration observations and the objective is to predict whether it is an “ozone day” or not.\
-[- The copelabs/usense Dataset](https://crawdad.org/copelabs/usense/20170127/): Data concerning social interaction based on wireless and bluetooth
+[- The copelabs/usense Dataset](https://crawdad.org/copelabs/usense/20170127/): Data concerning social interaction based on wireless and bluetooth\
+[- City of Chicago Water Runoff](https://data.cityofchicago.org/Environment-Sustainable-Development/Smart-Green-Infrastructure-Monitoring-Sensors-Hist/ggws-77ih): Results from a 2017-2018 project of City-installed sensors measuring water runoff from streets and sidewalks.\
+[- Household Power Consumption](https://data.world/databeats/household-power-consumption): Individual household electric power consumption dataset collected via submeters placed in 3 distinct areas of a home\
+[- Beach Weather Stations - Automated Sensors](https://data.cityofchicago.org/Parks-Recreation/Beach-Weather-Stations-Automated-Sensors/k7hf-8y75): The Chicago Park District maintains weather sensors at beaches along Chicago's Lake Michigan lakefront.
+These sensors generally capture the indicated measurements hourly while the sensors are in operation during the summer.\